Nikodemsky/blank-wptheme/README.md

 ### utilities.css: Why so much code for "a" element styling in utilities?
 * Mostly for fixing the flickering under different circumstances in chromium browsers.
-* As for .35s timing - it feels like sweet spot, for smooth and not too "drastic" transition.

 ### utilities.css: Splide fix?
 https://splidejs.com/ - even tho it's abandoned, still works properly on most of the scenarios, bug-free.
 Not really fan of [Embla](https://www.embla-carousel.com/) or [Glide](https://glidejs.com/); [Blaze](https://blaze-slider.dev/) would be good alternative as barebone template, but it's abandonware too.